levid0s/LightSync.ps1/README.md

 ## LightSync.sh

-LightSync is a Windows utility that lets you to define various config parameters as yaml files.
+LightSync is a utility that lets you define various Windows config parameters as yaml files, and apply those configs.

-It can install itself as a Scheduled TAsk and run periodically.
+It can install itself as a Scheduled Task and run periodically.

-I use this combined with Dropbox to sync my portable apps and configs across multiple machines.
+I'm using this script, combined with Dropbox, to sync my portable apps and configs across multiple machines.

 This tool builds on the fuctions I published in the [useful/PS-Winhelpers](https://github.com/levid0s/useful/tree/master/ps-winhelpers) repo.

 When syncing my portable apps, the 'LSH Apps' Start Menu folder gets created.

-The shortcuts have a ⚡ suffix so I know they are portable.
+The shortcuts have a ⚡ suffix so I know they are the portable versions.

 ![Start Menu](./res/demo-folder.png)